Shake before use: universal enhancement of quantum thermometry by unitary driving: S1: Deriving the expression for the dynamical increment of the QFI

 having defined the information current operator

 Notice that, if $[V_H(s),\pi_0]=0$ at all times, then $J_V(s)=0$ and hence $\delta L_t^\beta=0$: no dynamical correction to the SLD arises, and the QFI remains frozen at its equilibrium value.
 Consistently, in the eigenbasis of $\pi_0$, the commutator $[V_H(s),\pi_0]$ has only off-diagonal matrix elements, and the inverse superoperator $\JJi{\pi_0}$ preserves this structure.
 Therefore $J_V(s)$ acts entirely within the operator subspace orthogonal to $\piZero$, i.e. it is associated with the generation of coherences in the energy eigenbasis of the thermal state.
+Using the newly introduced information current, we express the QFI increment as